solemansay/readme_generator/README.md

  Or send me an email at solemansay@gmail.com

  ```
-Thank you for viewing my day planner project!
+Thank you for viewing my read me generator project!
 I hoped you enjoyed my solution and continue to follow my career as a jr full-stack web developer.
 -Soleman Sayeed
 ```